wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'A giant earth maw has swallowed the',
     'A permanent sandstorm engulfs the',
     'A DESERT.surrounds the petrified',
+    'A tower of ebony has been built by the',
   ];

  gen_data['earthhazard'] = [